Prompt Engineering for Developers: Write Better AI Prompts for Code

 - Role — Tell the model what expertise to bring.
 "You are a senior backend engineer experienced with PostgreSQL performance optimization."

-- Task — Describe precisely what needs to be done.
+- Task — Describe precisely what needs to happen.
 "Rewrite this SQL query to eliminate the N+1 problem and use a single JOIN instead."

-- Format — Specify how the output should look.
+- Format — Specify the output shape.
 "Provide only the SQL query with inline comments explaining each JOIN."

 Break Complex Tasks into Steps

-- First, ask for the data model and database schema.
+- Ask for the data model and database schema.

-- Next, ask for the login endpoint with token generation.
+- Next, the login endpoint with token generation.

-- Finally, ask for the middleware that validates tokens on protected routes.
+- Finally, the middleware that validates tokens on protected routes.

-Each step gives you a chance to review, correct course, and feed the confirmed output back into the next prompt as context.
-This mirrors how experienced developers actually build systems: incrementally, with validation at each layer.
+Each step lets you review, correct course, and feed confirmed output back as context for the next prompt.
+This mirrors how I actually build systems — layer by layer, validating as I go.

 Provide Examples When Possible

 "Convert these JavaScript functions to use early returns instead of nested if-else blocks.
-Here is an example of what I mean:
+Here's an example of what I mean:

 Before: